qngyn/myousic/README.md

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]
 - Battle: two people play a song each, and we will vote to see the group participants like which one more.
 - Points collecting: for each song got loved more or win the battle game, earn more points -> unlock exclusive avatar
+- Admin of a group can remove a song in a queue
+- Set the maximum of admins for each group

 ## Installation Instructions